sanketfirodiya/awesome-ios-frameworks/README.md

 # awesome-ios-frameworks
-Awesome list of the best iOS frameworks, libraries, platforms and tools by 3rd party developers.
+Awesome list of the best mobile frameworks and platforms by 3rd party developers.

 1. [Parse](https://parse.com) - Backend as a service
 ---